Amin-MAG/My-Notes/English/Friends Series/Season-02.md

 ## Sentences

 - Could you be less enthused?
+- Having a phone has finally paid off.
+- I have to confess something.

 # E06

 ## Sentences

 - It's just a bone bruise.
+- This is my gig.

 ## Words